alex-cory/use-ssr/README.md

 - <a target="_blank" rel="noopener noreferrer" href='https://codesandbox.io/s/usessr-in-nextjs-4gy7v'>Code Sandbox Example with NextJS</a>
 - <a target="_blank" rel="noopener noreferrer" href='https://codesandbox.io/s/usessr-in-nextjs-actual-epb25'>Code Sandbox Example 2 with NextJS</a>

-⚠️ This works, but haven't had time to update examples above
+⚠️ **WARNING**: This is under active development.
+It works, but haven't had time to update examples above

 Installation
 ------------